Replyke Documentation

 Overview

 Replyke addresses many common validation needs out of the box, such as enforcing data ownership, managing user authorization, and implementing logical constraints like limiting users to a single vote per entity/comment.
-However, for application-specific validation—particularly for custom metadata or complex entity rules—developers need a way to extend Replyke’s built-in capabilities.
+However, for application-specific validation—particularly for custom metadata or complex entity rules—developers need a way to extend Replyke’s built-in capabilities, so they can verify their own unique data structures.

 To solve this, Replyke leverages a webhook-based system.
-Developers can define custom validation logic by implementing webhooks triggered during the creation or updating of users and entities.
+Developers can define custom validation logic by exposing a webhook on their server, which will be triggered during certain events that migh require extra validation.
+Those events are: Entity creation or update, and User creation or update.
 This ensures that all relevant data is validated on the developer’s server before the operation is finalized in Replyke.
-The webhook response determines whether the operation proceeds or is rejected, allowing for fine-grained control over data integrity.
+The webhook response determines whether the operation proceeds or is rejected by Replyke, allowing for fine-grained control over data integrity.

-By default, no webhooks are configured for new projects, meaning that Replyke’s built-in validation handles all operations.
-While this is sufficient for dvelopment, implementing webhooks is highly recommended for applications in production that require enhanced security and data validation to maintain the integrity of their data.
+By default, no webhooks are configured for new projects, meaning that no further validation takes place beyond Replyke’s built-in validation.
+While this might be sufficient for development, exposing a webhook is highly recommended for applications in production that require enhanced security and data validation to maintain the integrity of their data.

 Webhooks for Validation

-Replyke provides developers with the ability to set up four validation webhooks.
-These webhooks allow developers to implement custom validation logic for both user and entity operations.
+In Replyke’s dashboard developers can set up their webhook under settings.
+A single webhook is enough, and each payload includes a “type” field to help developers know which event the payload is associated with, and how to handle it.
 A single shared secret from the Replyke dashboard is sufficient for all webhooks.
 However, it is recommended to periodically rotate the secret for enhanced security.

 For reference, the setup for validation webhooks is similar to the notifications webhook integration described in App Notifications Webhook Integration, with the added requirement of sending a signed response.